GT4SD/gt4sd-core/README.md

 <!-- Adding examples and notebooks is a must here -->

 <!-- Having a list of all supported algorithms wouldn be nice! -->

+## Supported packages

+Beyond implementing various generative modeling inference and training pipelines GT4SD is designed to provide a high-level API that implement an harmonized interface for several existing packages:

+- [GuacaMol](https://github.com/BenevolentAI/guacamol): inference pipelines for the baselines models.
+- [MOSES](https://github.com/molecularsets/moses): inference pipelines for the baselines models.
+- [TAPE](https://github.com/songlab-cal/tape): encoder modules compatible with the protein language models.
+- [PaccMann](https://github.com/PaccMann/): inference pipelines for all algorithms of the PaccMann family as well as traiing pipelines for the generative VAEs.
+- [transformers](https://huggingface.co/transformers): training and inference pipelines for generative models from the [HuggingFace Models](https://huggingface.co/models)

 ## References